odlgroup/odl/doc/source/math/discretization.rst

 the operator evaluates this function at the given points, resulting in a vector in :math:`\mathbb{R}^n`.

-This operator is implemented as `GridCollocation`.
+This operator is implemented as `PointCollocation`.

 **Extension operator:**